Shopify & E-commerce

 Summary

-• Ease of Use: Intuitive platform requiring no technical skills, 24/7 customer service
+• Ease of use: Intuitive platform without technical skills, 24/7 customer service

-• Flexibility: Hundreds of themes, 2000+ apps in the app store for any desired functionality
+• Flexibility: Hundreds of themes, 2000+ apps in app store for every desired functionality

 • Scalability: Plans from basic to enterprise level, grows with your business